RdoubleA/MLprep/deep_learning.md

 You can stack recurrent layers and wire hidden states as inputs into the next layer to make _deep RNNs_.
 If you have two layers and you reverse the direction that the sequence is processed in one of the layers, then you have a _bidirectional RNN_.

 #### Backpropagation through time
 When you derive the gradient for backpropagation through time, the tricky term is the partial derivative of h_t with respect to W_h, since it depends on previous hidden states h_t-1, which also depends on W_h and more hidden states.
 Eventually you get a nasty product of gradients, which explains why they can vanish or explode.
+Typically, **gradients are clipped** to prevent exploding gradients, but they can still vanish.
 This [link](https://d2l.ai/chapter_recurrent-neural-networks/bptt.html) shows the full derivation.

 ![](https://latex.codecogs.com/gif.latex?\frac{\partial&space;h_t}{\partial&space;w_h}=\frac{\partial&space;f(x_{t},h_{t-1},w_h)}{\partial&space;w_h}&plus;\sum_{i=1}^{t-1}\left(\prod_{j=i&plus;1}^{t}&space;\frac{\partial&space;f(x_{j},h_{j-1},w_h)}{\partial&space;h_{j-1}}&space;\right)&space;\frac{\partial&space;f(x_{i},h_{i-1},w_h)}{\partial&space;w_h}.)